Age-Related Macular Degeneration

 Age-related macular degeneration (AMD) affects the vision of more than 15 million Americans and is the leading cause of visual impairment of those 55 years and older.

 Dry AMD occurs when dry, yellowish deposits accumulate beneath the macula, the most sensitive part of the retina, providing the most accurate part of the vision.
-Dry AMD is the less destructive type of macular degeneration and accounts for 85-90 percent of the cases.
+Dry AMD is the less destructive type of macular degeneration and accounts for 85 to 90 percent of the cases.
 While Dry AMD usually does not cause a total loss of vision it must be closely monitored because it can lead to the second, and more serious type of AMD – Wet AMD.

 Wet AMD occurs when tiny abnormal blood vessels begin to grow behind the retina and leak.